-READ ALSO: How to plan a quinceanera
+READ ALSO: How to plan a quinceañera

 - Sort out your budget at the very beginning.
 No need to make big plans with no realistic budget in mind.
 Before you can start buying anything, you need to know what your budget is and what’s going to tip you over the edge for your big day purchases.
 The earlier you have a concrete budget outline, the more accurately you can plan your event.
 This is one of the hardest parts for me.

 READ ALSO: How to throw an awesome party on a budget